mosecorg/mosec/examples/README.md

 All the examples in this section are self-contained and tested.

-See https://mosecorg.github.io/mosec/example/ for more explanations.
+See https://mosecorg.github.io/mosec/examples/index.html for detailed explanations.